-Action # Title Description Total Funds Contributing 1 Graduation Needs Assessment 2.1 Implement four-year graduation rate needs assessment through root cause analysis with a focus on unduplicated pupils.
+Action # Title Description Total Funds Contributing Action # 2.1 Title Graduation Needs Assessment Description 2.1 Implement four-year graduation rate needs assessment through root cause analysis with a focus on unduplicated pupils.
 (LCFF Priorities 5.A5.E., 6.A., 6.B., 7.A7.C.)
 WHAT: Heartland will work to determine what barriers may exist for unduplicated pupils to graduate within four years.
-WHO: School counselors, the high school coordinator, the directors of curriculum and instruction, other leaders, and teachers will be involved \$183,534.00 Yes ction # Title Description Total Funds Contributing in a root cause analysis process to determine needs in order to remove barriers.
+WHO: School counselors, the high school coordinator, the directors of curriculum and instruction, other leaders, and teachers will be involved in a root cause analysis process to determine needs in order to remove barriers.
 OUTCOME/MEASUREMENT: Barriers to graduation and student needs will be identified and addressed using data analysis and collaboration.
-Data sources to include (but not limited to): California Dashboard: Attendance rate, Chronic Absenteeism, Graduation Rate, Suspension Rate; DataQuest-Four-Year Cohort Graduation Rate, High School Dropout Rate, Expulsion Rate; Middle School Dropout Rate, Access to a Broad Course of Study; Local Data will also be used to measure access to a broad course of student: (vendor list, SIS).
+Data sources to include (but not limited to): California Total Funds \$239,566.36 Yes Dashboard: Attendance rate, Chronic Absenteeism, Graduation Rate, Suspension Rate; DataQuest-Four-Year Cohort Graduation Rate, High School Dropout Rate, Expulsion Rate; Middle School Dropout Rate, Access to a Broad Course of Study; Local Data will also be used to measure access to a broad course of student: (vendor list, SIS).
 WHY: In an effort to close achievement gaps and remove barriers to success in high school and beyond, Heartland desires to investigate what barriers exist for students, especially unduplicated pupils, in an effort to find or create solutions through resources and processes designed to remove barriers.
 STRATEGIES/RESOURCES: a) Collaboration and Professional Development - School counselors, the high school coordinator, the directors of curriculum and instruction, other leaders, and teachers will be involved in a root cause analysis process to determine needs, in order to remove barriers.
-Consultants may be used to support this process. b) Systems/Resources - Once the certificated teams have investigated what barriers exist for students, especially unduplicated pupils and students with disabilities, they will work to generate solutions through the provision and creation of resources and processes designed to remove barriers.
+Consultants may be used to support this process. b) Systems/Resources - Once the certificated teams have investigated what barriers exist for students, especially unduplicated pupils and students with disabilities, they will work to generate solutions through

+Action # Title Description Total Funds Contributing the provision and creation of resources and processes designed to remove barriers.
 Consultants may be used to support this process.
-2 Foster/Homeless/SE D Support 2.2 Provide a foster/homeless youth/socioeconomically disadvantaged (SED) liaison position to address specific needs of foster/homeless youth/SED students including proactive monitoring of socio-emotional needs, access to technology, and basic needs.
-(LCFF Priorities 5.A5.E., 6.A., 6.B.) \$88,483.63 Yes

-Action # Title Description Total Funds Contributing WHAT: Address immediate and long-term needs for students who are identified as foster youth, homeless and/or from low-income households.
-WHO: The liaison for foster/homeless/SED students OUTCOME/MEASUREMENT: California Dashboard: Attendance rate, Chronic Absenteeism, Graduation Rate, Suspension Rate; DataQuest-Four-Year Cohort Graduation Rate, High School Dropout Rate, Expulsion Rate; Middle School Dropout Rate WHY: Foster and homeless youth and students from low-income households may have or are experiencing trauma and/or may have barriers to access that must be addressed in order to allow for a quality education.
+2.2 Foster/Homeless/SE D Support 2.2 Provide a foster/homeless youth/socioeconomically disadvantaged (SED) liaison position to address specific needs of foster/homeless youth/SED students including proactive monitoring of socio-emotional needs, access to technology, and basic needs.
+(LCFF Priorities 5.A5.E., 6.A., 6.B.)
+WHAT: Address immediate and long-term needs for students who are identified as foster youth, homeless and/or from low-income households.
+WHO: The liaison for foster/homeless/SED students OUTCOME/MEASUREMENT: California Dashboard: Attendance rate, Chronic Absenteeism, Graduation Rate, Suspension Rate; DataQuest-Four-Year Cohort Graduation Rate, High School Dropout Rate, Expulsion Rate; Middle School Dropout Rate \$96,092.60 Yes WHY: Foster and homeless youth and students from low-income households may have or are experiencing trauma and/or may have barriers to access that must be addressed in order to allow for a quality education.
 STRATEGIES/RESOURCES: a) Foster/Homeless/SED Liaison - The liaison will work with teachers, staff, and families to track needs and assist in meeting those needs using internal (school) and external (community/state/federal) resources. b) Professional Development - The liaison will assist in providing professional development for teachers and staff serving students identified as foster/homeless/SED.
-The liaison may also assist in bringing outside consultants to provide professional development. c) Communication and Outreach - The liaison will work with family liaisons and other staff to communicate about resources via newsletters, emails, flyers, etc. d) Establishing and Maintaining Protocols - The liaison will work with staff members to establish and maintain consistent protocols for support for students who are identified as foster youth, homeless, and socioeconomically disadvantaged.
+The liaison may also assist in bringing outside consultants to provide professional development.